radareorg/radare2-book/rabin2/symbols.md

 ## Symbols (Exports)

-With rabin2, generated symbols list format is similar to imports list.
-Use `-s` option to get it:
+With rabin2, the generated symbols list format is similar to the imports list.
+Use the `-s` option to get it:

     $ rabin2 -s /bin/ls | head
     [Symbols]